mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Summary of the potential utility for several stakeholders

-The evidence and examples surfaced in Chapter 6 and the previous sectoin support a view that the GDPs can form the basis of productive research and pedagogical frameworks.
-The following section makes more explicit the observed and potential uses of GDPs for different stakeholders in this context: specifically, comparing their utility for researchers, participants and facilitators/ learning designers.
+The evidence and examples surfaced in Chapter 6 and the previous section support a view that the GDPs can form the basis of productive research and pedagogical frameworks.
+While the work of Eriksson et al. explored the utility of GDP concepts in several dimensions the focus was on utility for the research community.
+Thus the following section makes more explicit the observed and potential uses of GDPs for different stakeholders in this context: specifically, comparing their utility for researchers, participants and facilitators/ learning designers.

 <!-- To explore the findings of last chapter in relation to this exploration of the nature and purpose of abstraction in guiding frameworks in learning programming, I return to research on the use of gameplay design patterns. -->